-2) The race is run at seven furlongs and is one of only two unrestricted Grade 1 sprints for 3-year olds (the Malibu Stakes is the other — it is run at Santa Anita in California at the end of the year).
+2) The race is run at 7 furlongs and is one of only two unrestricted Grade 1 sprints for 3-year-olds (the Malibu Stakes is the other — it is run at Santa Anita in California at the end of the year).

 3) The inaugural King’s Bishop was run in 1984, and every running since has been at the same distance over the same race course.